ietf/id-guidelines/README.md

 If an XML submission is not possible, the draft can be submitted as plaintext and will be taken as the authoritive version.
-If XML is submittted, a plaintext version can also be submitted as an “alternate form” of the draft.
+If XML is submittted, a plaintext version can also be submitted as an "alternate form" of the draft.

 In addition, it is currently possible to submit PDF and/or PostScript versions of the document.
 They are kept with the authoritative document